Vishal4302/Hospital-Network-Management/README.md

 # Hospital-Network-Management
 Installation and Setup:
-This project runs in Cisco Packet Tracer, and you can download the software from the official website at https://www.netacad.com/courses/packet-tracer.version 8.2.1.
+The "Hospital Network Management" project is designed to run in Cisco Packet Tracer, a network simulation tool.
+You can download the software, version 8.2.1, from the official website link: https://www.netacad.com/courses/packet-tracer.